 But First: make sure the rational expression is in lowest terms!

-Whenever the bottom polynomial is equal to zero (ie all the roots) you get a vertical asymptote.
+Whenever the bottom polynomial is equal to zero (any of its roots) we get a vertical asymptote.

 Read Solving polynomials to learn how to find the roots

 From our example above:

 The bottom polynomial is 2x-2, which factors into:

 And the factor (x-1) means there is a vertical asymptote at x=1 (because 1-1=0)

 Example: Sketch (x-1)/(x2-9)

 First of all, we can factor the bottom polynomial (it is the difference of two squares):